 What to do when you have lost money

 If your financial advisor fails to fulfill their duties and financial loss is suffered, you have a right to submit a claim and court proceedings at that.
+Financial advisors and stockbrokers have a professional duty to act with reasonable care, skill, and diligence.
+Stockbroker negligence, such as providing unsuitable investment advice or mishandling client funds, can also be grounds for a claim.
 You can prove that there has been financial negligence if;

 - There is a breach of contractual terms